rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 ```
 We know that this repository is being watched by the cluster.
 So we will add an ArgoCD application here and point it to our `nordmart-apps-gitops-config`

-6. Navigate to workshop > nordmart-apps-gitops-config.
+6. Navigate to workshop > `nordmart-apps-gitops-config`.

-7. Add a file here named <TENANT_NAME>-nordmart-apps-gitops-config.yaml with the following content:
+7. Add a file here named `<TENANT_NAME>-nordmart-apps-gitops-config.yaml` with the following content:

 ```
 apiVersion: argoproj.io/v1alpha1